 Gatwick serves a mix of airlines, including low cost airlines like Easyjet.

-London City does exactly what it says on the tin.
+London City Airport does exactly what it says on the tin.
 It serves the City.

 It is probably the smallest airport out of all of them and it sits in a very confined space right next to the Thames.
 So you are certainly in for some amazing City views when taking off or landing.

 Like Heathrow, City Airport is directly connected via the Tube network, just a quick 20 minute DLR ride from Bank or Stratford.
-So if your journey starts in the City of London, this is the airport for you (fly on a Thursday evening and you will see what I mean, as the airport is swamped with City workers in three piece suits commuting between London and Frankfurt).
+So if your journey starts in the City of London, for you City Airport would be the best airport for London (fly on a Thursday evening and you will see what I mean, as the airport is swamped with City workers in three piece suits commuting between London and Frankfurt).

-As it is such a small airport, it has less of a choice in terms of restaurants and shopping and it also totally lacks any airline lounges (which is something that always puzzles me, as this is an airport so frequently used by business travellers).
-But then again, it is quick to get through, so maybe you don’t need to sit there for hours.
+As it is such a small airport, City Airport has less of a choice in terms of restaurants and shopping and it also totally lacks any airline lounges (which is something that always puzzles me, as this is an airport so frequently used by business travellers).
+But then again, it is quick to get through, so maybe you don’t need to sit around for hours.

 City Airport has recently undergone refurbishments to make the gate area a little wider and more comfortable (they have also added some more restaurants at the same time).